embecosm/chiphack/README.md

 ## Tutorial code

-The tutorial code is in individual directories.
+The tutorial code is in individual directories within the `basic_verilog` directory.

 ### basic_verilog

 The files are mostly empty, you shall be guided through filling these out.

+### cheat_sheet

+Corresponds to the basic_verilog files, if you get stuck.

 ### pretty_colours

 A full project, with a chip.bin, so that you can test your installation of the tools

-### cheat_sheet

-Corresponds to the basic_verilog files, if you get stuck.

 ## Prerequisites